 “In the current residential market, there is an enormous need to differentiate your homes for consumers,” says Harvey Bernstein, Vice President of Industry Insights and Alliances at McGraw-Hill Construction.
-“When builders are able to offer homes that not only are green, but also offer the combination of higher quality and better value, they have a major competitive edge over those building traditional homes.”
+“When builders can offer homes that not only are green but also offer the combination of higher quality and better value, they have a major competitive edge over those building traditional homes.”

 According to 46% of builders with more than $1 million in revenue, greater environmental value brings more monetary value for buyers.
-Green homes, in other words, are easier to market with home buyers willing to pay more for green materials and renovations.
+In other words, green homes are easier to market with home buyers willing to pay more for green materials and renovations.

 How Flooring Increases the Value of Your Home

-In general, home remodeling projects have the ability to add value to your home with some projects adding more value than others.
-Those renovation projects that add the most value are those that others perceive as financially valuable, as well as emotionally valuable, and will pay top dollar for.
+In general, home remodeling projects have the ability to add value to your home, with some projects adding more value than others.
+Those renovation projects that add the most value are those that others perceive as financially valuable and emotionally valuable and will pay top dollar.

 There is a fine balance that must be struck with a remodel project that will actually financially pay off for you and one that will emotionally pay off with potential buyers – that’s the ultimate win/win scenario.
-Because literally every inch of your home needs flooring, it is obviously perceived as one of the most important structures of the home and judged critically by home buyers.
-If you can find a flooring material that looks gorgeous without breaking your bank, and a material that strikes a high emotional chord (i.e. is beautiful and green) – you’ll find a flooring option that will increase the overall value of your home.
+Because literally, every inch of your home needs flooring, it is obviously perceived as one of the most important home structures and judged critically by home buyers.
+If you can find a flooring material that looks gorgeous without breaking your bank and material that strikes a high emotional chord (i.e., is beautiful and green) – you’ll find a flooring option that will increase the overall value of your home.

 Why Installing Bamboo Floors In Particular Will Increase the Value of Your Home

-As we mentioned earlier, the trend toward a greener real estate market is a trend that can’t be ignored; not if you are in the market to sell your home anytime in the near future.
-Besides installing Energy Star appliances, one of the easiest and best ways you can green up your home and increase its market value, as well as its emotional value, is to install bamboo floors.
+As we mentioned earlier, the trend toward a greener real estate market is a trend that can’t be ignored; not if you are in the market to sell your home anytime shortly.
+Besides installing Energy Star appliances, one of the easiest and best ways to green up your home and increase its market value and emotional value is to install bamboo floors.

-In years past homeowners installed traditional hardwoods in their home to increase its value, but hardwood floors are anything but environmentally-friendly.
-Consider the fact that it takes, on average, anywhere from 30-50 years for a hardwood tree to regenerate and you can understand why the demand for wood floors and furniture has contributed to the world’s forests being wiped out.
+In years past, homeowners installed traditional hardwoods to increase their value, but hardwood floors are anything but environmentally-friendly.
+Consider the fact that it takes, on average, anywhere from 30-50 years for a hardwood tree to regenerate, and you can understand why the demand for wood floors and furniture has contributed to the world’s forests being wiped out.